bubaley/fastapi-mason/docs/index.md

 ## 🎯 Philosophy

-FastAPI Mason is designed with these principles in mind:
+FastAPI Mason is designed with these principles:

 - **Familiar**: If you know Django REST Framework, you already know FastAPI Mason
 - **Flexible**: Customize every aspect while maintaining sensible defaults